simonliuanu/SmartCity/items/report.md

       In the old version, if the user click the "like" button to like  restaurant on the item page, then it appeared in the "My Favorites" section of the me page.
 If the user clicked on the "like" button again-to unlike-the restaurant instantly disappeared from the favorites list.
 I did this by using the Singleton pattern to create the class `LikeRestaurant`, which extended the `ArrayList<Restaurant>` and acted as a global variable, which stored the user's selections in memory.
 Then, the `ItemAdapter` was set to listen for that instance; thus, when the user liked a restaurant on an item page, it showed up in "My Favorites."
 Similarly, unliking it immediately removed it from the list.

-      However, when the 'grouped' feature was introduced, the previous code couldn't support real-time updates when restaurants were grouped by type. ⁤⁤This is because `ItemAdapter` only listened to `LikeRestaurant`, while the grouping functionality used another list, `resList` (used to store the filtered restaurants). ⁤⁤When the user grouped restaurants in "My Favorites," `resList` was updated based on the types in `LikeRestaurant`, but the display didn't update immediately when a restaurant was unliked. ⁤⁤Even though the restaurant was removed from `LikeRestaurant`, it still persisted in `resList` (The 'like' button is canceled display), since `ItemAdapter` wasn't listening to it.
+      However, when the 'grouped' feature was introduced, the previous code couldn't support real-time updates when restaurants were grouped by type. ⁤⁤This is because `ItemAdapter` only listened to `LikeRestaurant`, while the grouping functionality used another list, `filterList` (used to store the filtered restaurants). ⁤⁤When the user grouped restaurants in "My Favorites," `filterList` was updated based on the types in `LikeRestaurant`, but the display didn't update immediately when a restaurant was unliked. ⁤⁤Even though the restaurant was removed from `LikeRestaurant`, it still persisted in `filterList` (The 'like' button is canceled display), since `ItemAdapter` wasn't listening to it.

     - How to solve the issue:

-      The essence here is ensuring that `resList` updates in real-time whenever `likeRestaurant` is modified.
+      The essence here is ensuring that `filterList` updates in real-time whenever `likeRestaurant` is modified.
 This scenario is a perfect fit for the Observer pattern.
-In this case, `likeRestaurant` would act as the subject, and `resList` (though implemented in `MeFragment`) would be the observer.
+In this case, `likeRestaurant` would act as the subject, and `MeFragment` (though implemented in `filterList`) would be the observer.
 When the state of `likeRestaurant` changesᅳsuch as when a user likes or unlikes a restaurantᅳthe add() or remove() methods are triggered, and the observer is notified.
-This, in turn, calls `filterRestaurantsByType` to update the state of `resList`.
-By applying the Observer pattern, the "My Favorites" section can update instantly whenever a restaurant is liked or unliked.
+This, in turn, calls `filterRestaurantsByType` to update the state of `filterList`.
+By applying the Observer pattern, when user unlike the restaurant on 'Me' page, the state of `likeRestaurant` changed, and notified current `filterList`, the update the state of `filterList`, thus implemented the real-time updates of the list.

 - (iii) select a software license and explain why you chose this one (4 sentences maximum);<br>
  **The license we choose:** MIT License<br>